 - How Artificial Intelligence Affects Business Outlook

 But ML is evolving.
 In the future, it is much more likely that intelligent automation will work as a helper to knowledge workers, the Review attests.
+In Paxata software, intelligent automation is used to eliminate legacy approaches in data preparation and accelerate self-service data preparation projects.
 AI, ML and big data will work together to advise human workers how to perform more productively in real time, or work to tell them when an upgrade would be helpful, for example.
 Instead of a closed model, the interaction of humans and automation will be dynamic, with an interplay between the two, rather than a zero-sum replacement.

 Does this raise the specter of machines that will monitor employees?
 Well, yes, it does.
 But importantly, the machines can also be taught to monitor themselves.
 They can review their own algorithms and procedures, with an eye to improving them.
 The article believes, for example, that an ML system that has been taught to sort and classify emails pertaining to customer service might teach itself how to sort and classify human resource documents evaluating employees as well.